 The Art-Filled Home of Gallerist Hiram Butler

 Of course, he remedied the plumbing lack and built a kitchen suited to making Southern suppers for friends and associates.
 He even replaced the insulation with something, well, more efficient and suitable to Houston’s Gulf Coast weather extremes.
-He also brought his passion and insight as a curator, creating an unexpectedly perfect home to an eclectic collection of modern art, design and diverse furnishings.
+He also brought his passion and insight as a curator to bear, creating an unexpectedly perfect home to an eclectic collection of modern art, design and furnishings.

 An Arts and Crafts fruitwood cabinet holds antiquities dating to 3000 B.C. surrounding a portrait by artist Sherri Levine that was inspired by Walker Evans’ iconic photo, ‘Sharecropper’s Wife.’
 It’s as if the weathered matriarch of the family of original inhabitants is looking directly in the face of her home’s new residents.